AI Native Lang

 | Artifact | Role | |----------|------| | scripts/benchmark_authoring_density.py | Token and line counts for paired programs; injects BENCHMARK.md. | | Complex reference | examples/workflows/data_pipeline.ainl vs verbose baselines under benchmarks/handwritten_baselines/authoring_density/. |

 Honest scope: Line-count ratios for complex graphs reach the 3–5× band vs LLM-style verbose Python; simple programs show lower token ratios — see interpretation block in BENCHMARK.md.
+This is an authoring/generation cost, not a runtime cost.

 4. Emit / artifact size (“~1.02×”, “minimal_emit”, viable subset)